brickfrog/justin.vc/content/elfeed.md

 watch in my reader.
 It exports when I save, so it should be pretty much to date.

-Also, low priority, but I'd like to eventually add an export rule that transforms the links from their feeds to just links to the websites.
-For now, I trust the reader is smart enough to just remove the `/feed`, `/rss`, etc. from the link.
+Because this is primarily for , most of the links are to feeds.
+However, I wrote  a little regex that converts (most of) the feeds into their respective main sites - for those I miss you can simply remove the _blahblah.xml_, etc.

 ## Links {#links}